KfW: Housing and environment

-KfW Förderbank (KfW promotional Bank), the largest business unit of the group, committed €47.6 billion in 2014, mostly for housing and environmental protection in Germany.
-It is especially active in promoting energy-efficient housing for owner-occupied houses as well as for landlords, both for new houses and refurbishments.
-Its energy efficiency standards for houses (KfW-60 and KfW-40) have become accepted standards in Germany.
-Concerning environmental protection, it promotes, among others, photovoltaic energy (solar cells) which has in turn received massive indirect subsidies through feed-in tariffs under the Renewable Energy Law of 2000.
-It also invests in municipal infrastructure such as public transport and sanitation through a sub-unit called KfW Kommunalbank (KfW municipal bank).
-More recently (since 2006), it has also engaged in education where it provides student loans.
+KfW Förderbank (KfW promotional bank), the group's largest business unit, committed €47.6 billion in 2014, mostly for housing and environmental protection in Germany.
+By 2024, the unit had shifted its focus toward mobilising private capital for the "green transformation," with a business volume of €111.3 billion.

+In the housing sector, it actively promotes energy-efficient construction and affordable housing, having evolved its earlier standards (KfW-40/60) into the current "Federal Funding for Efficient Buildings" (BEG) framework.
+Regarding environmental protection, its mandate has expanded from early renewable energy incentives to large-scale decarbonisation and offshore wind projects.

+Since 2006, KfW has also been engaged in education by providing student loans to finance living expenses during undergraduate, postgraduate, and doctoral studies.
+The loan is independent of the student's or their parents' income and offers monthly disbursements of up to €650 for students at state-recognized universities in Germany.

 Small and medium enterprises

-KfW Mittelstandsbank (which roughly translates as KfW small and medium enterprises bank), the second largest business unit of the group, provides assistance to German small and medium enterprises (SMEs) including individual entrepreneurs and start-ups.
-In addition to loans it also provides equity and mezzanine financing.
-Its financing totaled €20.4 billion in 2015.
+KfW Mittelstandsbank (KfW small and medium enterprises bank), the group's second-largest business unit, provides financial assistance to German small and medium enterprises (SMEs), including individual entrepreneurs and start-ups.
+In addition to standard loans, it offers equity and mezzanine financing to strengthen the capital base of young companies.
+By 2024, its annual financing volume reached €29.5 billion.
+The unit's strategy increasingly focuses on digital innovation and the "green transformation" of the German Mittelstand, supported by a group-wide balance sheet total that stood at €545.4 billion at the end of 2024.

 KfW has been very active in securitization before this market collapsed during the subprime mortgage crisis.
 Through securitization it helped commercial banks to transfer risks from their housing and SME portfolios to the capital market.
 KfW also provides loans to European commercial banks to help them finance SMEs, housing and infrastructure (so-called global loans).